fishy/notifbot/README.md

-# AutoNotif
+# NotifBot

-An Android app that transforms normal notifications into Android Auto notifications.
+An Android app and Telegram bot that forwards Android notifications to Telegram.

 ## Building

-The building system used is [sbt](http://www.scala-sbt.org/).
+For Android part, the building system used is [sbt](http://www.scala-sbt.org/).
 You only need to manually install sbt, and sbt will get all the dependencies for you (including scala, sbt-android, android-sdk, etc.)